McConnell casts doubt on massive pre-Election Day stimulus deal as Pelosi sounds upbeat about talks with administration - NewsChannel 3-12

 While Pelosi and her aides sounded upbeat about the progress in the talks, time is running short, meaning it’s growing more likely that any proposal would likely get voted on after the elections during a lame-duck session of Congress.

+Pelosi said Tuesday that the two sides are close to resolving a key sticking point over money for coronavirus testing and contact tracing, an issue that had divided the two sides for weeks.
+But despite the positive assessment, there are still plenty of obstacles to overcome before any deal can become law.

+In a Dear Colleague Letter to her caucus after Tuesday’s negotiations, Pelosi said that both sides are “serious” about reaching a compromise and that their conversation “provided more clarity.”

-“Their conversation provided more clarity and common ground as they move closer to an agreement,” Pelosi deputy chief of staff Drew Hammill said after the two spoke.
+“Our conversation provided more clarity and common ground as we move closer to an agreement,” Pelosi wrote in the letter.
+“Today’s deadline enabled us to see that decisions could be reached and language could be exchanged, demonstrating that both sides are serious about finding a compromise.”

 Senate Republicans, however, are raising concerns about the direction of the talks.

-At a closed-door lunch on Tuesday, McConnell indicated that the deal was unlikely to get a vote in his chamber before Election Day, according to multiple sources, and he said he warned the White House against getting behind such a proposal before November 3 that would badly divide Senate Republicans.
+At a closed-door lunch on Tuesday, Senate Majority Leader Mitch McConnell indicated that the deal was unlikely to get a vote in his chamber before Election Day, according to multiple sources, and he said he warned the White House against getting behind such a proposal before November 3 that would badly divide Senate Republicans.

 Sources familiar with McConnell’s remarks said the majority leader described how hard it would be logistically to get a bill done so quickly before the election, given all the legislative hurdles that need to be overcome, and as Republican senators are eager to campaign.